SkeldJS/Hindenburg/pages/getting-started/comparison-with-impostor.md

-You can follow the propaganda table below to compare Hindenburg with Impostor based on features, and to help you make your choice:
+You can follow the propaganda table below to compare Waterway with Impostor based on features, and to help you make your choice:

 #### Key